Our Formative Influences

 Kyoshi George commenced his martial arts journey at the La Trobe University Karate Club in Melbourne, Australia in 1972.

 More than forty years on, now a 7th dan karate Black Belt and master instructor in the ‘Goju Ryu’ tradition, he continues that journey.

 Goju Ryu Karate is the tradition initially developed by the original ‘Mr Miyagi’ – Miyagi Chojun.

-Generations later, the late master Ohtsuka Tadahiko sensei developed his ‘Goju Kensha’ system as one of the most magnificent expressions of that ongoing Goju Ryu tradition.
+Generations later, Ohtsuka Tadahiko O-sensei developed his ‘Goju Kensha’ system as one of the most magnificent expressions of that ongoing Goju Ryu tradition.

 Kyoshi George was fortunate to be involved in the Australian branch of Goju Kensha from it’s beginnings in late 1973.